Rigor, Reproducibility and Responsibility at HMS

-Advances in modern biomedical research require the continuous development of and support for a culture that advances research rigor and reproducibility (R3).
+Advances in modern biomedical research require the continuous development of and support for a culture that advances research rigor, reproducibility and responsibility (R3).
 HMS is committed to identifying, exploring, and supporting R3 principles relevant to our research community through cross-discipline conversations and collaborations.
-The HMS R3 Committee will be responsible for identifying opportunities to further support R3, with focus on organizational development, training and educational programs, and resources and tools for our students, trainees, faculty, and staff to support the continued advancement of research excellence at HMS.
+The HMS R3 effort will be responsible for identifying opportunities to further support R3, with a focus on organizational development, training and educational programs, and resources and tools for our students, trainees, faculty, and staff to support the continued advancement of research excellence at HMS.

 Exploring the Pillars of R3

-The HMS Effort has worked to organize discussions and resource identification and development around key elements (or "Pillars") of rigorous and reproducible research as identified by our community and represented in the above "Pillars of R3" diagram.
+The HMS Effort has worked to organize discussions and resource identification and development around key elements (or "Pillars") of rigorous, reproducible and responsible research as identified by our community and represented in the above "Pillars of R3" diagram.

 History of the HMS R3 Effort